GeospatialPython/pyshp/README.md

 reading and writing data, and allows you to focus on the challenging and FUN part of your geospatial project.

+# Version Changes

+## 2.0.0

+The newest version of PyShp, version 2.x introduced some major new features.
+This resulted in some API changes that are incompatible with previous versions.
+Users of the previous version 1.x should therefore take note of the following changes (Note: Some contributor attributions may be missing):

+Major Changes:

+- Full support for unicode text, with custom encoding, and exception handling.
+  - Means that the Reader returns unicode, and the Writer accepts unicode.
+- PyShp has been simplified to a pure input-output library using the Reader and Writer classes, dropping the Editor class.
+- Switched to a new streaming approach when writing files, keeping memory-usage at a minimum:
+  - Specify filepath/destination and text encoding when creating the Writer.
+  - The file is written incrementally with each call to shape/record.
+  - Adding shapes is now done using dedicated methods for each shapetype.
+- Reading shapefiles is now more convenient:
+  - Shapefiles can be opened using the context manager, and files are properly closed.
+  - Shapefiles can be iterated, have a length, and supports the geo interface.
+  - New ways of inspecing shapefile metadata by printing. [@megies]
+  - More convenient accessing of Record values as attributes. [@philippkraft]
+  - More convenient shape type name checking. [@megies]
+- Add more support and documentation for MultiPatch 3D shapes.
+- Better documentation of previously unclear aspects, such as field types.

+Important Fixes:

+- More reliable/robust:
+  - Fixed shapefile bbox error for empty or point type shapefiles. [@mcuprjak]
+  - Reading and writing Z and M type shapes is now more robust, fixing many errors, and has been added to the documentation. [@ShinNoNoir]
+  - Improved parsing of field value types, fixed errors and made more flexible.
+  - Fixed bug when writing shapefiles with datefield and date values earlier than 1900 [@megies]
+- Fix some geo interface errors, including checking polygon directions.
+- Bug fixes for reading from case sensitive file names, individual files separately, and from file-like objects. [@gastoneb, @kb003308, @erickskb]
+- Enforce maximum field limit. [@mwtoews]

+A great thanks to all who have contributed code and raised issues for version 2.x, and for the patience and understanding during the transition period.

 # Basic Use